beave/sagan/doc/source/high-performance.rst

 Then rebuild Sagan and set your ``batch-size`` to 1000.
 While you will save CPU,  Sagan will use more memory.
 If you sent the `MAX_SYSLOG_BATCH` to 1000 and only set the ``batch-size`` to 100,  Sagan will still allocate memory for 1000 log lines.
 In fact,  it will do the per-thread!
-Think of it this way
+Think of it this way:

 ::
    ( MAX_SYSLOG_BATCH * 10240 bytes ) * Threads = Total memory usage.